Computer Science Common Entry

 Why study Computer Science at UL?

 LM121 Computer Science Common Entry is designed to provide you with a gateway to better choice if you’re unsure which area you’d like to study.
-You can avail of a broad common first semester which will introduce you to various topics in Computing.
+You can avail of a broad common first year which will introduce you to various topics in Computing.
 Having gained a better understanding of each subject area, you then choose your preferred pathway to specialise for the remainder of your degree programme.
 At UL, you get to try before you decide.

-LM121 Computer Science is a gateway from Semester 2 (Year 1) to a degree in either:
+LM121 Computer Science is a gateway from Year 1 to a degree in either:

 The Faculty of Science and Engineering currently offers a number of degree programmes oriented around computer science.
 This programme allows you to take a variety of subjects centred on Computer Science (Common Entry) before deciding to choose a specific programme.

 The Computer Systems degree is a blend of typical computer science and software engineering degree programmes; with an emphasis on artificial intelligence and data science

-Mobile Communications and Security focuses on the construction of safe and secure networks and systems of the future.
+Cyber Security and IT Forensics focuses on the construction of safe and secure networks and systems of the future.

 Computer Games Development concentrates on approaches and technologies for the design and implementation of intelligent games.